 Often when you’re thinking about how to cross-sell effectively, one of the best ways is to incentivize your sales teams.
 Provide training to teach upselling and cross-selling tips and then provide targets, with high achievement rewarded in some way – money, a ‘star of the week’ medal, or even chocolate, can all work well.
 If you emphasize the importance of these techniques as a growth strategy, your sales teams may very well do you proud.

-Ultimately, if you nurture your relationships, get to know your customers and learn about their goals, you can upsell or cross-sell them services that you genuinely believe will make a positive difference to their business.
+If you nurture your relationships, know your customers and their goals, you can upsell or cross-sell them services they want.
 And when you believe in these benefits and sell them with knowledge, passion and honesty, the additional cost will become a no brainer for them.

 See how your team can sell smart with sales intelligence from sales-i.